What is a Free Rider?

 Here are two examples of the free rider problem:

 John builds a lighthouse on the coast to serve as a navigational aid.
 As a result, all sailors are now able to benefit from the lighthouse even if they are not paying towards its upkeep.
-If too many sailors are free riding, there would be no incentive for John to build more lighthouses as he is the only person contributing to its upkeep.
+There is no profit incentive for John to maintain the lighthouse, as he is the only person contributing to its upkeep.

 Wikipedia, a free encyclopedia, faces a free rider problem.
 Hundreds of millions of people use Wikipedia every month but only a tiny fraction of users pay to use it.
 A large majority of Wikipedia users do not pay to use the site but are able to benefit from the information provided by the website.

 Public goods commonly face a free rider problem due to the two characteristics of a public good:

 - Non-rival: Consumption of the good or service by one individual does not reduce the availability of the good to others.